sagemath/trac_to_gh/Issue 2034.md

 # Issue 2034: {{{__floordiv__}}} should be part of coercion modell

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2034

 Original creator: malb